backdrop-contrib/date_ical/README.txt

     or a Node Reference field, in which case the title of the node will be used.
 10. Give the feed a path like 'calendar/%/export.ics', where you have a '/%/' for every contextual filter in the view.
-11. Attach the feed to a page view.
-12. Make sure the Pager options are set to "Display all items".
+11. Make sure the Pager options are set to "Display all items".
-13. Add date filters or arguments that will constrain the view to the items you want to be included in the iCal feed.
+12. Add date filters or arguments that will constrain the view to the items you want to be included in the iCal feed.
+13. Attach the feed to a another view (usually a Page view that is displaying the same events).
+Be aware, though, that attaching the feed to a view with different output will not make the iCal feed include that output.
+It will always include the events which match the feed's filters.
+14. Save the View.
-14. Navigate to the page view.
-You should see the iCal icon at the bottom of the view.
-If you click on the icon it will download an .ics file with the events that matched the view criteria.
+15. Navigate to a page which displays the attached view.
+You should see the iCal icon at the bottom of the view's output.
+Clicking on the icon will subscribe your preferred calendar app the iCal feed.
+However, if you don't have a calendar app set up on your computer, you'll want to go back to the View settings page, click the Settings link next to "Format:iCal Feed", and check "Disable webcal://", then save your View.
+This will make the iCal icon download a .ics file with the events, instead of loading the events directly into a calendar app.

 HOW TO CREATE AN ICAL FEED (using the iCal Fields plugin) 1-6.These steps are the same as above.